italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Credential Revocation HTTP Request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The requests to the *Issuer Revocation endpoint* MUST be HTTP with method POST, using the mandatory parameters listed below within the HTTP request message body.
+The requests to the *Credential Issuer Revocation endpoint* MUST be HTTP with method POST, using the mandatory parameters listed below within the HTTP request message body.
 These MUST be encoded in ``application/JSON`` format.

 .. _table_revocation_request_params:
 .. list-table::